 Leaked draft shows US court set to strike down abortion rights: Politico

-Washington (AFP) – The Supreme Court may be poised to strike down the right to abortion in the United States, US media reported Monday, citing a leaked draft of a majority opinion that would represent a staggering blow to women's rights.
+Washington (AFP) – The Supreme Court is poised to strike down the right to abortion in the United States, according to a leaked draft of a majority opinion that would shred nearly 50 years of constitutional protections.

-The draft opinion calls the landmark 1973 Roe v Wade decision enshrining the right to abortion "egregiously wrong from the start."
+The 98-page draft majority opinion calls the landmark 1973 Roe v Wade decision enshrining the right to abortion "egregiously wrong from the start."

 "We hold that Roe and Casey must be overruled," Alito writes in the document, labeled as the "Opinion of the Court" and published on Politico's website.
 "It is time to heed the Constitution and return the issue of abortion to the people's elected representatives."

+In a 1992 ruling, Planned Parenthood v.
+Casey, the court guaranteed a woman's right to an abortion until the fetus is viable outside the womb, which is typically around 22 to 24 weeks of gestation.

+"The inescapable conclusion is that a right to an abortion is not deeply rooted in the Nation's history and traditions," Alito wrote.

-Reproductive rights have been increasingly under threat in the United States in recent months as states have moved to tighten restrictions.
+Reproductive rights have been increasingly under threat in the United States in recent months as states have moved to tighten restrictions with some seeking to ban all abortions after six weeks, before many women even know they are pregnant.

 Right-wing politicians have launched an assault on abortion, with Democrats, led by President Joe Biden, fighting back to protect access to the procedure.